terencemo/catares/README.md

 =========

 catares is a Hotel Management system built with the perl-Catalyst framework. catares supports ACLs - separate logins for staff and admins.
-Currently a staff account is needed to check for availability and to book a room / hall. catares comes with a host of features including:
+Users with staff accounts can check for availability and book a room / hall. admins can do all staff operations plus see all bookings, reports, etc.  catares comes with a host of features including:

  * Easy to use Ajax forms to check availibility of rooms / halls
  * Booking and invoice generation with print feature